01 of 05

-Until we decide whether we kids will purchase lunch in the cafeteria or pack a lunch from home, we can’t we can answer any of the other questions about lunch, like whether to buy a lunchbox or what to pack for lunch.
+Until you decide whether your kids will purchase lunch in the cafeteria or pack a lunch from home, you can’t answer any of the other questions about lunch, like whether to buy a lunchbox or what to pack for lunch.
 This decision hinges on a lot of different factors, which each family will weigh differently.
 Here are a few things to consider as you make up your mind as about school lunch.Continue to 2 of 5 below.

 02 of 05

 Will Your Child Eat a Healthy Meal?

 Whether you have a picky eater or not, the first thing you’ll want to do is assess the school’s menu.
 Ask yourself:

 - Will my child eat it?
 There is simply no point in buying a lunch that your child won’t eat.
 And you won’t be there encourage them to eat, so if the menus don’t appeal to your child, don’t buy lunch.

 - Will the meal my child eats be a healthy one?
 Even if the school’s menu is basically healthy, your child may have the option to buy a la carte or choose nutrition-free vending machine items.
 Will he fill up on junk food and dessert?
 The answer will depend, in part, on whether lunch money is in an account at school or in your child's pocket; vending machines, of course, take only cash.

 There's no way to guarantee that your child is eating the healthy foods you're packing, but at least you can select your child's favorites to increase the odds.
 Younger children will have fewer opportunities to buy whatever suits their fancy, but as children get into middle school they have more options.Continue to 3 of 5 below.